 The Master of Arts Degree in Interdisciplinary Studies is a graduate program designed to respond to the needs of postbaccalaureate students who wish to pursue an advanced degree for (1) job advancement or redirection, (2) personal development and intellectual growth, or (3) preparation for further graduate study.
 Prospective students include those working in the public educational system, particularly secondary education teachers who intend to increase and integrate their knowledge in content areas; those employed in the corporate sector and social service system; and professionals who wish to return to the university and pursue enrichment in liberal arts areas.
 The Master of Arts degree in Interdisciplinary Studies will comprise 30 hours of coursework.
-Two required core courses will develop advanced critical thinking skills and knowledge of current research tools, technologies, and methodologies in a variety of fields.
-Students will then choose a minimum of two foundation courses that expand on the broad interdisciplinary themes of the core through in-depth study of culture, change, mind, contemporary issues, and models of inquiry.
+Three required core courses will develop advanced critical thinking skills and knowledge of current research tools, technologies, and methodologies in a variety of fields.
 Working with a faculty mentor, each student will plan a set of emphasis courses to meet their educational goals.
-Emphasis courses may be selected from graduate course offerings from departments throughout the College of Arts and Sciences as well as from other colleges and schools when approved by the director.
+Emphasis courses may be selected from graduate course offerings from departments throughout the New College of Interdisciplinary Arts and Sciences as well as from other colleges and schools when approved by the director.
 Examples include a plan to study ethics and environment, media and ethnicity, urban studies, and the arts.
 The program of study may include one elective course and will conclude with a capstone experience requiring a written or applied project.